A simple explanation of what roof renovation takes.

 If you’re still having trouble finding out what color would work best for your home, there’s plenty of colorists that will gladly help you bring your vision to life.
 If that sounds like too much trouble, there’s online applications that can give you a rough idea of how your color scheme works on your home before construction begins.
 You can also utilize your Roofing Contractor for opinions – they’ll know what works, what’s popular, and what to avoid.

 Now here’s where things may get a bit confusing, so we’re going to break this into layman terms so you know what kind of deal you should look at before calling a contractor.
 Finding a contractor hint: Only use a roofing contractor certified by the manufacturer as an expert installer.
-In areas like the suburbs of Cincinnati you’ll have the widest variety of Roofing company types so look for those with stamps like GAF Master Elite Contractor.
+In areas like the suburbs of Chicago or Cincinnati you’ll have the widest variety of Roofing company types so look for those with stamps like GAF Master Elite and CertainTeed Master Shingle Applicator.

 Manufacturers normally hold a fifteen to thirty year warranty for asphalt shingles.
 Although this may seem like an awfully long time, it’s mostly due to the fact that weather may be unpredictable in regards to the shingle’s lifespan.
 Areas with long summers and exceptionally high temperatures can significantly shorten the lifespan of your shingles, as areas with cooler weather need less repair.